stick/ncti-site/teams/index.md

   creditlink: https://www.facebook.com/burbleall
 ---

-Each Team will consist of 7 members.
+Each Team will consist of 9 members.

-- 3 Pros
+- 4 Pros
+- 2 Masters
-- 1 Wildcard
+- 1 Woman
-- 1 Masters
+- 1 Grandmasters
 - 1 Amateur
-- 1 Woman

 Starting with 2015 if you play for a team you cannot play for another team the the following year.
 You must either play for the same team or sit out 1 year.